Usha-Mounika/Samsung_PD/README.md

 *Skew is the difference in clock arrival time across the chip*.
 Let us consider a clock arriving to two flops launch with two clock buffers and capture with one buffer.
 This would reduce available window by one buffer delay period.So, the timing may be clean post synthesis, but it fails after CTS.
+Skew can be either positive or negative.
+A positive skew helps setup by increasing violation but improves hold constraint.
+A negative skew makes the arrival time more stringent helps setup and might violate hold.
+    - Thold +Tskew < Tckq + Tcomb

 CTS will balance the clocks, but the skew still cannot be reduced to zero.
 ![skew](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/7cd6bd01-d0ff-4c06-8494-8478672477e8)